gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/05_publish_section.rst

 .. topic:: Definition

-  This component is used to publish clipping planes from Rhino or directly from Grasshopper to a channel.
+  This component is used to publish clipping planes to a channel to visually cut your 3D model.
+You can either use Rhino clipping planes or use different planes either from Rhino or generated from Grasshopper.

 Input